-At the ingress PE, an L2 frame's L2 header is completely stripped off and is carried over as an IP packet within the SP network (Figure 3 (Format of IP-only Layer 2 interworking packet)).
+At the ingress PE, an L2 frame's L2 header is completely stripped off and is carried over as an IP packet within the SP network (Figure 3).
 The forwarding decision is still based on the L2 address of the incoming L2 frame.
 At the egress PE, the IP packet is encapsulated back in an L2 frame and transported over to the destination CE.
 The forwarding decision at the egress PE is based on the VPN label as before.
 The L2 technology between egress PE and CE is independent of the L2 technology between ingress PE and CE.